Loading...

 Portion Control

-Reduce the portion size of rice and beans you consume to help manage glucose spikes.
+Reduce the portion size of rice to minimize the impact on your glucose levels.

 Choose Whole Grains